TTF-1

 April 13, 2023

-Pathologists perform a test called immunohistochemistry (IHC) to identify cells making TTF-1.
+Pathologists perform immunohistochemistry (IHC) to identify cells expressing TTF-1.
 This test is helpful when trying to determine if the cells in a tumour came from the thyroid gland, lung, thymus, or brain.
 The protein is normally found in a part of the cell called the nucleus.
 When interpreting an IHC test, pathologists describe cells that are making TTF-1 as positive and those that are not as negative.

 About this article

-This article was written by doctors to help you read and understand your pathology report.
+Doctors wrote this article to help you read and understand your pathology report.
 Contact us if you have a question about this article or your pathology report.

 Other helpful resources